Exact Solutions for the NP-hard Wasserstein Barycenter Problem using a Doubly Nonnegative Relaxation and a Splitting Method: Conclusion

 \section{Conclusion}

-In this paper we presented a strategy for solving a class of NP-hard binary quadratic problems.
+In this paper we presented a strategy for solving a class of $\NP$-hard binary quadratic problems, the simple Wasserstein barycenter problem.
 This involves formulating a \DNN relaxation, applying \FR that gives rise to a natural splitting for a symmetric alternating directions method of multipliers \sADMM with intermediate update of multipliers and strong upper and lower bounding techniques.
 In particular, the structure of both the primal and dual solutions is exploited in the updating steps of the \sADMMp.
-We applied this to the $\NP$-hard computational problem called the Simplified Wasserstein Barycenter problem.
+We applied this to the $\NP$-hard computational problem called the simplified Wasserstein barycenter problem.

-Surprisingly, for the random problems we generated the gap between bounds was zero to machine precision and we were able to provably solve the original NP-hard optimization problem, i.e.,~if there were another optimal solution, then it would yield the same optimal value to machine precision.
+Surprisingly, for the random problems we generated the gap between bounds was zero to machine precision and we were able to provably solve the original $\NP$-hard optimization problem, i.e.,~if there were another optimal solution, then it would yield the same optimal value to machine precision.
 This coincided with $\rank(Y^*) = 1$ for the optimal solution found for the \DNN relaxation.
 We observed that the embedding dimension $d$ is hidden in the \DNN relaxation.
-However, for specially constructed input data that has near multiple optimal solutions, the algorithm had difficulty breaking ties and the result was gaps between lower and upper bounds conciding with $\rank(Y^*)>1$, i.e.,~the original Wasserstein problem was not solved to optimality.
-To continue a process to optimality, the size of $d$ would be involved in any branch and bound process.
+However, for specially constructed input data that has near multiple optimal solutions, the algorithm had difficulty breaking ties and resulted in nontrivial gaps between lower and upper bounds coinciding with $\rank(Y^*)>1$, i.e.,~the original Wasserstein problem was not solved to optimality.

 As for future research, we want to better understand the theoretical reasons for the positive duality gaps and find more classes of problems where this occurs.
 Does the lack of gaps correspond to large volumes for the normal cones at points on the boundary of the feasible set?
 In addition, we want to understand what happens under small perturbations to problems with duality gaps, i.e.,~if the gaps can be closed with perturbations.